jim-moody/gitbook-plugin-styled-blockquotes/README.md

 ## Usage

-You can now provide styled blockquotes using the following syntax
+You can now style blockquotes using the following syntax

 ```md
 > **Info**
 > content
 ```

-Replace "Info" with any of the available styles to change the style
+Replace "Info" with any of the available styles to change the style (case does not matter)

-Available styles are:
+### Available Styles

 * `info` (default)
 * `tip`
 * `danger`
 * `working`

+### HTML

-The above example will produce a styled alert, with an icon:
+The above example will produce the following html

+#### Markup

 ```html
 <div class="alert alert-info hints-alert">